View Document Text

 Termination of the Advisory Relationship

-As noted above, certain fees are paid in advance of services provided.
-Upon termination of any
+are paid in advance of services provided.
+Upon termination of any account, any prepaid, unearned

-account, any prepaid, unearned fees will be promptly refunded.
-The reimbursement of fees will be
+fees will be promptly refunded.
+The reimbursement of fees will be prorated based on the number

-prorated based on the number of days remaining in the billing period.
+of days remaining in the billing period.

-Billing Exceptions
+Billing Exceptions and Negotiated Fees

 Legacy Clients

-Additionally, PURE has acquired other advisory firms and clients of those firms may retain the billing
+other advisory firms, and clients of those firms may retain the billing practices that were in effect at the

-practices that were in effect at the time they become clients.
-For example, per the terms of their original
+time they became clients.
+For example, per the terms of their original agreements with the acquired

-agreements with the acquired firms, those clients may be subject to billing practices such as billing in
+firms, those clients are subject to billing practices such as billing in advance rather than in arrears, or

 Mutual Fund Fees